0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/hashing-state-machines/keccakf-sm.md

-The Keccak-F State Machine is one of the secondary zkProver state machines.
+The Keccak-F state machine is one of the secondary zkProver state machines.
 It computes message string hashes and validates the accuracy of those computations upon the request of Main SM.

 Although the architecture of the original Keccak hash function is simple, the Keccak-F SM is not just a state machine or a simple automated version of the cryptographic hash function.